Military Divorce Laws in Florida

 There are Florida statutes that allow designation of an immediate family member as having “concurrent custody” should the service member be deployed.
 This allows that family member to make decisions in the parent’s absence.
 There is also a statute that requires temporary custody orders put in to effect during a deployment to be voided upon the service member’s return.

 While your military situation makes you unique, you are still left to deal with our judicial system which varies from state to state.
 The information provided in this article is through the eyes of the Florida judicial system.
 Start your divorce process by carefully determining where to file your divorce.
 Then handle the other issues as they arise.
-An informative decision is the best decision and now you are equipped to make decisions unique to your military status.
+An informed decision is the best decision and now you are equipped to make decisions unique to your military status.